cs3305group13/project/README.md

 ## **Section 3 - Key Features**

   * When a poker game is created its members are monitored and kicked if idle, this process is active as long as their are players not idle. *more details can be found in gameobserver package*

   * Poker hand evaluation is fully functioning thanks to Che-Hsun Liu's package [github.com/chehsunliu/poker](https://github.com/chehsunliu/poker)

+  * Poker game initialization is captured in a transaction preventing a joining user from automatically being assumed to be ready while the game is being set up.

 ---